-(519) 888-4567 ext.
-35785
+(519) 888-4567 x 45785

 Location: ML 119C

-“Design Research: Objects, Procedures, and New Understanding.”
+Stan Ruecker and Jennifer Roberts-Smith.
+"Design Research: Objects, Procedures, and New Understanding.”
 Technology | Architecture + Design.
-Forthcoming in 2018.
-With Stan Ruecker.
+2018.

 “Théâtre et humanités numériques.
 Du développement des outils aux design experimental.
 [Theatre and the digital humanities: from tool development to experience design].”
 Trans.
 Ioana Galleron.
 Revue d’Historiographie du Théâtre 4.
 Special Issue: Études théâtrales et humanités numériques.
 2017.